dschadow/CloudSecurity/README.md

     curl http://localhost:8888/encrypt -d secretToEncrypt -u user:secret
     curl http://localhost:8888/decrypt -d secretToDecrypt -u user:secret

-### Profile jasypt
-This profile is using [Jasypt for Spring Boot](https://github.com/ulisesbocchio/jasypt-spring-boot) to secure sensitive configuration properties.
-You have to provide an environment variable named `jasypt.encryptor.password` with the value `config-client-jasypt` to decrypt the database password during application start.

 ## config-repo
 This folder contains all configuration files for all profiles used in the **config-client** application.